microsoft/muzic/museformer/README.md

 - `ignore-ts`: do not add the tokens of time signature.
 Since the used data are all 4/4, we do not encode it.
 - `sort-insts`: designate a method that sorts the instruments. `6tracks_cst1` sorts the instruments in order: square synthesizer, drum, bass, guitar, piano, string.

+**[General Use]** To make the representation support various time signatures and instruments, please set `--encoding-method REMIGEN` and `--sort-insts id` instead of the ones in the above commend, and also remove the `--ignore-ts` parameter.

 After encoding, you should see the token representation of each MIDI file in `output_dir`.

 Then, run the following command to gather the tokens for each split.